 Division of Civil, Mechanical and Manufacturing Innovation

-Sensors, Dynamics, and Control
+Sensors, Dynamics, and Control (SDC)

 PIs are encouraged to email the SDC Program Directors a project summary, 250 words maximum, prior to the submission of a full proposal to determine if the research topic aligns with the program portfolio.
-The appropriate contact person is determined by the focus of the specific project research objectives as follows:

 The Sensors, Dynamics, and Control (SDC) program supports fundamental research on the analysis, measurement, monitoring and control of complex dynamical and structural systems, including development of new analytical, computational and experimental tools, and novel applications to engineered and natural systems.
 Program objectives are the discovery of new phenomena and the investigation of innovative methods and applications for dynamics, measurement, and control.
 Transformative research on complex networks, linear and nonlinear discrete or infinite dimensional systems spanning a multitude of time and length scales and physical domains are of interest, as are highly interdisciplinary projects and projects addressing security, resilience and sustainability.
 Basic research strongly motivated by industry needs or other real-life applications is welcome.